 That’s the beauty of Fast Track — it streamlines the application process by eliminating the fees and not requiring the submission of GMAT or GRE scores.
-Prospective graduate students must maintain a 3.0 GPA through their upper-division courses to gain admittance, but they can apply as first-years and plot a course to grad school through their four years on PLU’s campus as undergrads and apply as many as five years after completing their degree.
+Prospective graduate students must maintain a 3.0 GPA through their upper-division courses to gain admittance, but they can apply as first-years and plot a course to grad school through their four years on PLU’s campus as undergrads.
 And after proving successful as a program limited to students graduating from PLU, Fast Track is expanding to students with undergrad degrees from other AACSB-accredited universities.

 “With Fast Track, the students can explore their areas of interest and know that with just one additional year, they can now take their idea of what they’ve learned within their major and bring it to market,” Reed said.
 “When you have someone that’s majoring, say, in English, and they put together some type of capstone project and some ideas, taking it from those ideas and actually implementing them, a masters degree can help them make that jump.
 It gives the students a little bit more flexibility to really choose their path, choose their vocation — and then we can help them make that translation into industry.”

 Sweeney is taking advantage of that chance to chase her passions.
-Part of the accelerated nine-month program she’s participating in has a ten-day international business study away built into the program cost.
+Part of the accelerated nine-month program she’s participating in has a ten-day international business study away built into the program.
 Each year, the MBA selects different countries for the international experience.
-Sweeney got to pick between China., Peru or Mexico
+Sweeney got to pick between China., Peru or Mexico.

 “I’ve been studying the Chinese language since I was in high school, and so I’ve always been interested in Chinese culture and language,” said Sweeney, who was a double major in Chinese studies and political science, and studied away in China during her undergrad.
 “That’s a really big reason why I chose PLU, because they have a really good Chinese studies program that actually allows you to get your major in that specific focus.
 I’m going to be studying in China.
 I thought it would be good to go back with a new eye, with the business perspective.”